Yuma Regional Medical Center Changes Visitor Guidelines During Flu Season

 Runny or stuffy nose

 Feel as if you might have the flu

-“Flu” refers to illness caused by a number of different influenza viruses.
-It can cause a range of symptoms and effects, from mild to severe.
+"Flu" refers to illness caused by a number of different influenza viruses including A, B, C and H1N1.
+It can cause a range of symptoms, such as the ones listed above, and effects range from mild to severe.
 Most healthy people recover from the flu without problems, but certain people are at greater risk for serious complications.
-This includes older people, young children, pregnant women and people with certain health conditions (such as asthma, diabetes, or heart disease), and persons who live in facilities like nursing homes.
+This includes older people, young children, pregnant women and people with certain health conditions (such as asthma, diabetes or heart disease), and persons who live in facilities like nursing homes.

 The best way to prevent the flu from spreading is to practice good hand hygiene; wash your hands with clean, running water and apply soap.
 Rub your hands together for at least 20 seconds and then rinse well under running water and dry with a clean towel or air dry them.
 If you already have the flu, the best prevention is to stay home.